 Punta Sebaring (Bugsuk Island)

-An island also offers the finest white sandbar with a vast expense of clearwater.
+The island also offers the finest white sandbar with a vast expense of clear water.

 Sample Balabac, Palawan Itinerary for 4D3N